 She leads a multidisciplinary team with expertise in architecture and interior design.
 With each project, her work gains the respect of industry peers whilst individual projects regularly generate media coverage in national and international titles.

 In 2016 Fiona Lynch won Designer of the Year at the Belle Coco Republic Awards and the National Interior Design Excellence Awards (IDEA).

-He has recently been appointed to the Australian Government’s Product Stewardship Advisory Group, to provide advice on materials, industries and waste streams for potential product stewardship action under the Commonwealth’s Product Stewardship Act.
+John is an independent sustainability practitioner.
+With over 20 years’ experience he has worked across a range of product-oriented areas including design for sustainability, product stewardship strategy and environmental communications.
+John has also served on the Australian Government’s Product Stewardship Advisory Group, where he provided advice on materials, industries and waste streams for potential product stewardship action under the Commonwealth’s Product Stewardship Act.

 Jury: Award for Interior Design Impact